Pannonia/pannonia/README.md

     - click on PAN Stop icon, or run `./stop.sh`
     - or if started from command line, ctrl+c or close the console window

-  - UI Errors or Stacktraces?
-    - report on BitBucket

   - Permissions Denied?
     - no spaces and only latin characters in the path to the NRS installation directory